View the programmeDownload

 The Professional Process Safety Engineer registration provides public recognition to peer-reviewed practitioners working in process safety related roles.
 It is open to existing Chartered Members and Fellows of IChemE with significant process safety experience.

-This information session will cover both the formal requirements and informal expectations of the application process, to assist anyone preparing or considering applying for Professional Process Safety Engineer.
+Our information session will cover both the formal requirements and informal expectations of the application process, to assist anyone preparing or considering applying for Professional Process Safety Engineer.

-Come along and see what Professional Process Safety Engineer can do for you and your professional development.
+Join us to see what Professional Process Safety Engineer can do for you and your professional development.